 Fairy Ring Champignon - Marasmius oreades

-Lawns and short grass in groups or rings.
+Lawns and short grass in groups or 'fairy rings'.

 Autumn.